mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.SBert.md

 ##### Parameters
 * *services:* The to add the services to.
 * *configuration:* The to bind SBERT options from.
-* *sbertOptionsSection:* The configuration section name containing SBERT options.
+* *sentenceEmbeddingOptionSection:* The configuration section name containing SBERT options.